ufal/npfl114/tasks/bboxes_utils.md

 The [bboxes_utils.py](https://github.com/ufal/npfl114/tree/master/labs/06/bboxes_utils.py)
 contains simple unit tests, which are evaluated when executing the module, which you can use to check the validity of your implementation.
+Note that the template does not contain type annotations because Python typing system is not flexible enough to describe the tensor shape changes.

 When submitting to ReCodEx, the method `main` is executed, returning the implemented `bboxes_to_fast_rcnn`, `bboxes_to_fast_rcnn` and `bboxes_training`